raganwald/raganwald.github.com/_posts/2020-11-16-bijection.md

 - If `p` > `q`, then return the greatest common divisor of `p-q, q`;
 - If `q > p`, then return the greatest common divisor of `p, q-p`;

-[^coprime]: two numbers are coprime if their greatest common divisor is 1.
+[^coprime]: Two numbers are coprime if their greatest common divisor is 1.

 Here it is in JavaScript: